32 Years of Service in the Culinary Industry

 Business there was exceptionally well, the crowd starts at 11.00 am whereas our opening hour is 11.30 am.
 It was crowded throughout the entire lunch hours which end at 2.30 pm.
 For a short 3 hour period, Chef Keong alone manages to pull off a whopping 250 – 300 plates of Cantonese noodle.

 As my brother graduate from high school in 2000, he went forth to assist in my father’s business as he shows interest in the culinary industry.

-On 2001, Chef Keong decide to moved back to Kuala Lumpur at an end lot next to an alley at Jalan Barat off Jalan Imbi due to rental increment.
+In 2001, Chef Keong decide to moved back to Kuala Lumpur at an end lot next to an alley at Jalan Barat off Jalan Imbi due to rental increment.

-It was here, when Chef Keong added a few more dishes to his menu.
-Garlic stir fry vegetables of the day, steamed chicken and steamed fresh water fish.
+It was here when Chef Keong added a few more dishes to his menu.
+Garlic stir fry vegetables of the day, steamed chicken, and steamed freshwater fish.

 In loving memories of Mdm.
 Leong May Leng